On this page

 - That the Local Authority has not made suitable arrangements for:

-- The child's travel to and from school.
+- The child's transport to and from school.

 - Boarding accommodation at or near the school (where appropriate).